-While this legislation is just beginning on the federal level, ten
+While this legislation is just beginning on the federal level, eleven

-states (CA, CT, DE, IL, MD, NV, NY, RI, MN and WA) have already enacted similar
+states (CA, CT, DE, IL, MD, NV, NY, OR, RI, MN and WA) have already enacted

-laws that address animals used in research that receive state and other public
+similar laws that address animals used in research that receive state and other

-funding.
-The time is ripe to push for passage of a bill that addresses animals
+public funding.
+The time is ripe to push for passage of a bill that addresses

-Currently, this bill only has only two sponsors and it urgently needs
+Currently, this bill only has ten co-sponsors and it urgently

-more to move forward.
-Please ask your U.S. Representative to join Rep. Kathleen
+needs more to move forward.
+Please ask your U.S. Representative to join in